A judge rejected a public records lawsuit brought by two voting rights organizations hoping to pressure the county to hand over voting data.

 Voters in Berkeley can walk, roll or drive by to drop off their ballots at a no-contact “drop stop” Thursday and Friday.

-Update, Monday, Nov.
+Photo: Courtesy of Cheryl Davila Update, Monday, Nov.
 14, 5:43 p.m.
 Cheryl Davila has increased her lead in City Council District 2, from 50.77% Friday to 50.82% Monday.
 Nearly 100 votes now separate her from incumbent Darryl Moore after Nanci Armstrong-Temple’s votes were allocated to each candidate.
-The Registrar of Voters continued until today to accept ballots postmarked by Tuesday, Nov.
-8, but […]
+The Registrar of Voters continued until today to accept ballots […]

 The city of Berkeley recently posted this handy guide to ranked-choice voting, and Berkeleyside is in turn sharing it with our readers.
 Ranked-choice voting (RCV) only comes into play when the top choice does not receive more than 50% of the votes.
 Worth noting: RCV has only happened twice in Berkeley out of the 12 council races since […]

-Ty Alper, a challenger, has won a seat on the Berkeley School Board with the most votes – so far — in a close race, while incumbent Josh Daniels received the second-to-most votes.
-The race for the third board seat, between incumbents Karen Hemphill and Julie Sinai is so close — about a half of […]
+Ty Alper (second from left) on the campaign trail in September.
+Photo: Ty Alper for School Board Ty Alper, a challenger, has won a seat on the Berkeley School Board with the most votes – so far — in a close race, while incumbent Josh Daniels received the second-to-most votes.
+The race for the third […]

-Alameda County is the first populous county in California to complete its election count, according to Registrar of Voters Dave Macdonald (“If I can brag a little,” he said).
-The countywide turnout of 74.3% was slightly down on 2008, when it reached 78.3%.
-The registrar published the final, uncertified count last night.
-Detailed precinct by […]
+Staff at the Registrar of Voters count ballots last week.
+Photo: Tracey Taylor Alameda County is the first populous county in California to complete its election count, according to Registrar of Voters Dave Macdonald (“If I can brag a little,” he said).
+The countywide turnout of 74.3% was slightly down on 2008, when it reached […]